-- 17. Limitations on Export: You hereby expressly agree not to export PCMILER, in whole or in part, or any data derived therefrom, in violation of any export or other laws or regulations of the United States. - 18.
-Aggregated Data: ALK may, from time to time, share information about You with parent and sister or affiliated companies for business purposes and when necessary for it to perform work under this Agreement.
-In addition, ALK may, and is hereby authorized to, use, share and provide certain aggregated, non-identifiable information derived from Your use of PCMILER to third parties. - 19.
-ALK Cloud Feature: ALK Cloud feature will store in anonymized way Your data in a cloud account in order to allow You to securely synchronize Your data with other users in Your organization.
-End-user data is deemed the confidential information of end-user.
-For more information you may refer to ALK's Privacy Policy. - 20.
-Additional Use Terms, Conditions, Restrictions and Obligations: This agreement and your use of PCMILER is expressly subject to the ALK Privacy Policy and the Navteq (HERE) and ALK End User License Agreement Terms and Conditions respectively ("Navteq EULA") and ("ALK EULA") set forth below.
-YOU ACKNOWLEDGE AND AGREE THAT YOU MAY NOT USE PCMILER IF YOU DO NOT ACCEPT THE TERMS AND
+- 18. Limitations on Export: You hereby expressly agree not to export PC\MILER, in whole or in part, or any data derived therefrom, in violation of any export or other laws or regulations of the United States.
+You acknowledge and agree that ALK commodities, technology or software that will be exported from the United States will be in accordance with U.S. Export Administration Regulations.
+Diversion contrary to U.S. law is prohibited.
+Export or re-export of ALK goods may require an export license or may be prohibited as it pertains to commodities, technology or software of U.S. origin. - 19.
+Aggregated Data: Except as otherwise provided in your agreement with ALK, the following article applies: ALK may, from time to time, share information about You with parent and sister or affiliated companies for business purposes and when necessary for it to perform work under this End User License Agreement.
+In addition, ALK may, and is hereby authorized to, use, share and provide certain aggregated, non-identifiable information derived from Your use of PC\MILER to third parties. - 20.
+ALK Cloud Feature: ALK Cloud feature, if used, will store in an anonymized way Your data in a cloud account in order to allow You to securely synchronize Your data with other users in Your organization.
+End-User data is deemed the confidential information of the End-User.
+For more information, you may refer to ALK's Privacy Policy.